Table Of Contents

 Usage Guidelines

-This configuration command instructs the interface to exclude inbound packets from any redirection check that may occur at the outbound interface.
+This configuration command instructs the interface to exclude inbound packets from any redirection check.
 Note that the command is global to all the services and should be applied to any inbound interface that will be excluded from redirection.

 Examples